SystemsApproach/ops/lifecycle.rst

    `Jenkins <https://www.jenkins.io/doc/>`__.

-Like many of the tools described in this book, Jenkins has a graphical dashboard that can be used to create, execute, and view the results of a set of jobs, but this is mostly useful for simple examples.
-Because Jenkins plays a central role in our CI pipeline, it is managed like all the other components we are building—via a declarative specification file.
-This file, called a *Jenkinsfile*, is then checked into the repo just like all the other configuration-as-code files, and in yet another example of the recursive nature of Lifecycle Management, manages the Jenkins CI service.
+At a high level, Jenkins is little more than a mechanism that executes a script, called a *job*, in response to some *triggger*.
+And like many of the tools described in this book, Jenkins has a graphical dashboard that can be used to create, execute, and view the results of a set of jobs, but this is mostly useful for simple examples.
+Because Jenkins plays a central role in our CI pipeline, it is managed like all the other components we are building—via a declarative specification file that is checked into the repo just like all the other configuration-as-code files we've been discussing.
+The question, then, is exactly what do we specify?

-In many ways, Jenkins lets you do anything you want since it is fundamentally a mechanism that executes shell scripts.
-(Jenkins supports a wide collection of *plugins*, for example interfacing to GitHub and the various build tools mentioned at the start of this section, but these essentially provide a convenient way to package functionality that can be scripted.)
-When used in a disciplined way, Jenkins provides a means to define a *Pipeline* consisting of a sequence of *Stages*.
-Each stage then executes some script and tests whether it succeeded or failed.
-In principle then, Jenkins could be the centerpiece of the entire CI/CD pipeline since one could define a "Build" stage, followed by a "Test" stage, and then conditional upon success, conclude with a "Deploy" stage.
-In practice, however, Jenkins is used more narrowly to build-and-test individual components;
-integrate-and-test various combinations of components; and under limited conditions, includes a "Publish" stage that copies the artifact that has just been built (e.g., a Docker Image) to the Image Repo.
+Jenkins provides a language (called *Groovy*) that can be used to define a *Pipeline* consisting of a sequence of *Stages*.
+Each stage then executes some job and tests whether it succeeded or failed.
+In principle then, you could define a single CI/CD pipeline for the entire system.
+It would start with "Build" stage, followed by a "Test" stage, and then conditional upon success, conclude with a "Deliver" stage.
+But this approach doesn't take into account the loose coupling of all the components that go into a building a cloud.
+Instead, what happens in practice is that Jenkins is used more narrowly to build-and-test individual components; integrate-and-test various combinations of components; and under limited conditions, push the artifact that has just been built (e.g., a Docker Image) to the Image Repo.

+This is a non-trivial undertaking, and so Jenkins provides tooling to help construct jobs.
+Specifically, *Jenkins Job Builder (JBB)* processes declarative YAML files that "parameterize" the Groovy-based Pipeline definitions, producing the set of jobs that Jenkins then runs.
+Among other things, these YAML files specify the triggers, such as a patch being checked into the code repo, that launch the pipeline.
+Exactly how JBB gets used is an implementation detail, but in Aether, each major component defines three or four different Groovy-based pipelines (think of each of them as corresponding to one of the stages of the overall CI/CD pipeline shown in :numref:`Figure
+%s <fig-pipeline>`), and another 4-12 YAML files that link a specific trigger to one of the pipelines (along with the associated set of parameters for that pipeline).
+The latter set is component-dependent, and so much more variable than the pipeline definitions.

 The important takeaway from this discussion is that there is no single/global CI job.
 There are many per-component jobs that